 The greatest poet of the Golden Age of Rome, Publius Virgilius Maro—Virgil—was born in 70 B.C. and died in 19 B.C.
-Virgil is one of the true immortals, a poet who was read in antiquity and who has been read ever since, who has always been known by educated persons.
+Virgil is one of the true immortals, a poet who was read in antiquity and has been read ever since.
 He is best known for his great epic the Aeneid, the story of Aeneas, the founder of Rome.
-Aeneas, in some ways the dullest character in epic literature, elicited the values that the Romans wished to hold up to themselves, what the Romans wanted to see when they looked in the mirror.
+Aeneas, in some ways, the dullest character in epic literature, elicited the values that the Romans wished to hold up to themselves, what the Romans wanted to see when they looked in the mirror.

 Learn More: The Rise of Rome

 The Aeneid is one of the great masterpieces of world literature.
 Its theme is the somber dignity of Rome’s past.
 In almost dirge-like quality, Virgil composed his poem, thousands of lines, in dactylic hexameter.
 A hexameter is a six-foot line; a dactyl is a poetic foot that consists of one long and two short beats: boom, boom-boom.
 The fifth foot of a dactylic hexameter line is always the dactyl.
 We’re unfamiliar with dactylic hexameter in English because English almost cannot be written in dactylic hexameter.
 The rhythms of our language just don’t lend themselves to it.